 Severe paranoia treatment using virtual reality

-In Britain today 1-2% of the population suffer from paranoia, showing significant mistrust in others to the extent of feeling threatened.
+In Britain today 1-2% of the population suffers from paranoia, showing significant mistrust in others to the extent of feeling threatened.
 Sufferers of paranoia when in social situations may use defensive mechanisms such as reduce eye contact or shortening social interactions.
 At its most severe, avoiding social interactions all together.
 These only reinforce the paranoia.

 Treating anxiety disorders and phobias with virtual reality